raspberrypi/documentation/linux/kernel/building.md

 kernel=kernel-myconfig.img
 ```

-This has the advantage of keeping your kernel seperate from the kernel image managed by the system and any automatic update tools, and allowing you to easily revert to a stock kernel in the event that your kernel cannot boot.
+This has the advantage of keeping your kernel separate from the kernel image managed by the system and any automatic update tools, and allowing you to easily revert to a stock kernel in the event that your kernel cannot boot.

 Unplug the card and boot the Pi!